Services in Sallatunturi Area

 Open Wilderness Hut

-- The Metsähallitus maintained trails in the Sallatunturi area are not suited for the disabled.
-The Metsähallitus nature exhibition at the Salla Reindeer Park however is suited for the disabled and is easily accessible.
+- The Metsähallitus maintained trails in the Sallatunturi area are not accessible.
+The Metsähallitus nature exhibition at the Salla Reindeer Park however is accessible.

 Lodging, Equipment Rental and Other Services in the Surrounding Area